waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 if it doesn't know what the punishments are, it doesn't know where the rewards are, it just might try and take an action.
-And it takes an action and ends up realizing that he's got some sort of punishment.
+And it takes an action and ends up realizing that it got some sort of punishment.
 And so what does it learn from that experience?
 Well, it might learn that when you're in this state in the future don't take the action, move to the right--